Boom Overture

-The Boom Overture is a supersonic airliner under development by Boom Technology, designed to cruise at Mach 1.7 or 975 kn.
+Boom Overture is a supersonic airliner under development by Boom Technology.
+The aircraft is designed to cruise at a maximum speed of Mach 1.7 or 975 kn, and is expected to reach supersonic speeds without causing a sonic boom at ground level by taking advantage of a physics phenomenon known as mach cutoff.
 It is expected to carry 60 to 80 passengers, depending on configuration, with a range of 4250 nmi.
 Boom aims to introduce the Overture in 2029.
 The company projects a market for over 1,000 supersonic aircraft serving more than 600 viable routes, with fares comparable to business class.
 Featuring a delta wing design similar to that of the Concorde, the Overture is expected to use composite materials in its construction.
 A 2022 redesign specified four medium bypass (non-afterburning) turbofan engines, each reportedly producing 40,000 lbf of thrust.